 People rarely spontaneously leave reviews, and even more rarely, do they leave positive reviews.

 Despite that, almost all of us read online reviews when making important decisions like choosing which BJJ gym to join.
 And reviews don’t just affect individual’s buying decisions, they’re a big factor in online rankings too.
 Apps like Google Maps, Yelp, etc. weigh positive reviews as a major factor in determining where your gym shows up in their rankings.

 If your plan has been to just do a good job running your gym, and hope that your customers will leave positive reviews without you asking, you’re likely going to be dissapointed.
 Instead, positive reviews have to be systematically encouraged and facilitated.

 While you can probably rely on the kindness of a few close friends and family to get you your first few reviews on platforms like Google, Facebook, and Yelp, long term, you need a system in place to get new positive reviews in.

 That means making it very easy for your customers to leave online reviews by providing them with the links to do so via email or text, and explicitly asking them to do so.

 There are companies like BirdEye or GetFiveStars that, for between $20 – $50 per month, will email or text out requests for reviews to your gym members, and track your reviews.
+Alternatively, if your gym uses lead management software, review requests are often built in.
 Or, if you want to save the money, you can do the requesting yourself.